The Benalla Auto Club was founded on Thursday, 17 October 1957 by local school teacher, Bruce Watt.

-The Benalla Auto Club was founded Thursday 17 October 1957 by local school teacher, Bruce Watt.
-It’s first General Meeting was held in Walker’s Sports Store in Bridge Street, Benalla (currently Hide’s Bakery) with an initial membership of 20 persons.
-The Benalla Auto Club conducted it’s first activity, a Gymkhana, on the 1st December, 1957 behind Terrett’s Sawmill, Roe Street, Benalla with the Club moving on to conduct several club rallies, then known as Trials.
+Its first general meeting was held in Walker’s Sports Store in Bridge Street, Benalla (currently Hide’s Bakery) with an initial membership of 20 people.
+The Benalla Auto Club conducted its first activity, a gymkhana, on the 1st December, 1957 behind Terrett’s Sawmill in Roe Street, Benalla with the club moving on to conduct several club rallies, then known as trials.

-Benalla Auto Club conducted it’s first motor gymkhana at Barjarg on Sunday 11 May, 1958 to raise funds for the erection of a public hall, making a profit of 195 pounds from the event.
-The Lap Record was set by Hoot Gibson, in a Standard.
+Benalla Auto Club conducted its first motor gymkhana at Barjarg on Sunday 11 May, 1958 to raise funds for the erection of a public hall, making a profit of 195 pounds from the event.
+The lap record was set by Hoot Gibson, in a Standard.

-In August 1958 the Club began planning to build a permanent motor racing track.
+In August 1958 the club began planning to build a permanent motor racing track.

 23 June 1960 saw plans announced for the establishment of a motor racing track on the Winton Recreation Reserve.
 Development was enthusiastically supported by Winton residents and Benalla traders.

 The construction of the 1.3 mile bitumen circuit was completed in just 12 months, with the top layer of blacktop put down just a few days before the inaugural meeting.
-The total cost of the construction then was 10,000 pounds
+The total cost of the construction then was 10,000 pounds.

 Winton Motor Raceway also hosted the first race meetings of legend drivers such as Peter Brock, Alan Jones and Allan Moffat.

-In 1985 Winton hosted it’s first ever round of the Group A Shell Australian Touring Car Championship, which was also the first Touring Car round to be televised by the Seven Network.
+In 1985 Winton hosted its first ever round of the Group A Shell Australian Touring Car Championship, which was also the first Touring Car round to be televised by the Seven Network.

-The Club undertook a $500,000 upgrade in 1995 with the widening of some sections of the track and a new surface laid.
+The club undertook a $500,000 upgrade in 1995 with the widening of some sections of the track and a new surface laid.

-In 1997 the Club added a 1 Kilometre extension onto the existing circuit and resurfaced the entire circuit at a cost of $1.1 Million.
+In 1997 the Club added a 1 kilometre extension onto the existing circuit and resurfaced the entire circuit at a cost of $1.1 Million.
 This included a new pitlane without the buildings.

-The building was restored to its former glory in time for the V8 round, once again standing tall and proud in its rightful place, on the Start/Finish straight on the short circuit.
+The building was restored to its former glory in time for the V8 round, once again standing tall and proud in its rightful place, on the start/finish straight on the short circuit.